RabadanLab/randomly/README.rst

 It's convenient to run Randomly in a `Jupyter Notebook`_.

-You can find detailed instructions and a tutorial hosted or here.
+You can find detailed instructions and a tutorial hosted_ or here_.

 .. _`Jupyter Notebook`: http://jupyter.org/
 .. _hosted: https://rabadanlab.github.io/randomlysite/src/index.html